 The word lord used in this verse is the Hebrew word for Yahweh H3068

 Matt 3:3 For this is he that was spoken of by the prophet Esaias, saying, The voice of one crying in the wilderness, Prepare ye the way of the Lord, make his paths straight.

 The word Lord used in Mat 3:3, is also used in Rev 19:16.
-And he hath on his vesture and on his thigh a name written, King of Kings and Lord of Lords
+And he hath on his vesture and on his thigh a name that is written, the King of Kings and Lord of Lords

 Yahshua clearly stated that He and his Father were one.
 He told the apostles, “I am the way the truth, and the life.”
 He also stated that no man could come unto the Father, except it be through Him.
 After this our Lord told Phillip something truly amazing, He said, “if you have seen me you have also seen the Father” (John 10:30, 14:6-11, 16:28, 17:5, 21).

 The mystery of the trinity is man’s carnal attempt to try and explain the mysteries of God that he does not understand.